microsoft/coe-starter-kit/coe-cli/docs/help/aa4am/install.md

 The component(s) to install

-- **all** - All components in Azure Active Directory, Azure DevOps and Power Platform environment
+- **all** - All components required from Azure Active Directory, Azure DevOps and Power Platform environment
 - **aad** - Install and configure Azure active directory components only
 - **devops** - Install and configure Azure DevOps components only
 - **environment** - Install and configure Power Platform components only

 ##### --a, --aad

-The Azure Active Directory Application name that will be used as Service Principal connect from Azure DevOps Service Connectors and Power Platform Environments.
+The Azure Active Directory Application name that will be used as Service Principal to connect from Azure DevOps via Service Connectors to Power Platform Environments.

-The application will be created if it does not exists is component **aad** or **all** is selected.
+The application will be created if it does not exists if component **aad** or **all** is selected.
 Requires Azure Active Directory permissions.
 [Read More](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)

-For **aad** or **devops** install the AAD application will be used to assign as the identity to for the service connection.
+For **aad** or **devops** install the AAD application will be assigned as the identity to for the service connection.

-For **aad** or **environment** install the AAD application will be used to assign as the Application User in the environment with System Administrator access to allow import/export of solutions.
+For **aad** or **environment** install the AAD application will be assigned as the Application User in the Power Platform environment with System Administrator privileges to allow import/export of solutions.

 ##### -g, --group

 The Azure Active Directory Group name that will be used to grant access to Advanced makers in Azure DevOps and the Power Platform.

-The group will be created if it does not exists is component **aad** or **all** is selected.
+The group will be created if it does not exists if component **aad** or **all** is selected.

 For **aad** or **devops** the group will be used to grant access to Variable group used by Azure DevOps pipelines.